cloudmesh-community/case/README.md

 *Alternative but Integrative Design:* The activity allowed for alternative designs to be explored and each student member had the opportunity to follwo their own idea.
-Exchange of ideas in an open enviroenment was however encouraged and improvement suggestions need to influence the design process.
+Exchange of ideas in an open environment was however encouraged and improvement suggestions need to influence the design process.
 This is part of a stromg team work approach of the activities.